‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 Ensuring that patients, or members, receive the right services at the right place and time and cost is crucial for effective healthcare.
 That’s true from a financial perspective as well as when considering the best interests of the patient.

-XSOLIS’ proprietary Care Level Score (CLS) is a cornerstone of CORTEX.
+Xsolis’ proprietary Care Level Score (CLS) is a cornerstone of Dragonfly.
 It brings together everything from vital signs and lab results to physician’s notes, medications, and other clinically relevant data.
 A set of purpose-built, advanced algorithms continually calculates a CLS for each patient ranging from 0 (a clear case for observation status) to 157 (an obvious need for inpatient status).

 This additional benefit of automation delivers significant time savings.
-Chilmark’s utilization management time study found that CORTEX coupled with automated review processes offers:
+Chilmark’s utilization management time study found that Dragonfly coupled with automated review processes offers:

 - Time savings of as much as 83%, when compared to using faxes for review.
 Time savings when compared to traditional EMR workflows was 76%.